 The reuse of excavated earth on site and environmental recycling of site byproducts was also a key feature, with initiatives such as wood from site clearance being donated to local communities and woodchip used for off-site power generation.

-The second construction package covers the detailed design, construction, testing, commissioning and completion of the 3,110m runway, taxiways and associated infrastructure.
+The main construction package covered the detailed design, construction, testing, commissioning and completion of the 3,110m runway, taxiways and associated infrastructure.

-It includes the isolation, demolition and removal of all redundant services within the site, including the removal of the airport’s original 11/29 runway, ensuring optimisation of material re-use at all times.
+It included the isolation, demolition and removal of all redundant services within the site, including the removal of the airport’s original 11/29 runway, ensuring optimisation of material re-use at all times.

-The package also includes surface water and land drainage and treatments; all electrical infrastructure, instrument landing systems and navigational aid infrastructure; airport fencing, gates, perimeter road and signage, and ancillary works.
+The package also included surface water and land drainage and treatments; all electrical infrastructure, instrument landing systems and navigational aid infrastructure; airport fencing, gates, perimeter road and signage, and ancillary works.